sph-mn/sph-upcoming/readme.md

     time id options ...

-supported daytime formats are hour:minute:seconds and kiloseconds of the day. the supported calendar date format is the iso date format yyyy-mm-dd
+supported daytime formats are hour:minute:seconds and kiloseconds of the day (default). the supported calendar date format is the iso date format yyyy-mm-dd. all times are currently utc+0 but there will be an option for local time soon

 ```
 28.8 meeting weekday 1
 24 eat interval 10 duration 0.6
 "20:00" sleep
+22 work end 55 weekday (1 2 3 4)
 "00:00" day end "24:00"
-22 work end 55 weekday (1 2 3 4)
 42 each-second-day interval 2 interval-unit day
-"2017-12-13" test title "test title"
+"2017-12-13" test title "an event"
-"2017-12-13 28.8" test-2 end "2017-12-14 8:00:12" title "test-2 title"
+"2017-12-13 28.8" test2 end "2017-12-14 8:00:12" title "another event"
 (unquote uptime-start) variable-test end (unquote (+ 2000 uptime-start))
-84 special-day depends (and (not work) (or test test-2))
+84 special-day depends (and (not work) (or test test2))
 ```

-most kinds of event series can be defined. multiple definitions with the same id are treated as additional occurrences of the same event
+many kinds of event series can be defined. multiple definitions with the same id are treated as additional occurrences of the same event and merged

 ## syntax
 ```
-line/event: time id option/value ...
+line/event: time id option-name/option-value ...
 time-date: string:"yyyy-mm-dd"
 time-day: integer:day-ks/string:"hh[:mm[:ss]]"
 time: time-day/time-date/"time-date time-day"/id